peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Gcd​(EInteger bigintSecond)`<br>
  Returns the greatest common divisor of this integer and the given integer.
 * `int GetDigitCount()`<br>
- Returns the number of decimal digits used by this integer.
+ Deprecated.
+This method may overflow.
+ This method may overflow.
 * `EInteger GetDigitCountAsEInteger()`<br>
  Returns the number of decimal digits used by this integer, in the form of an arbitrary-precision integer.
 * `int GetLowBit()`<br>
- Gets the lowest set bit in this number's absolute value.
+ Deprecated.
+This method may overflow.
+ This method may overflow.
 * `EInteger GetLowBitAsEInteger()`<br>
- Gets the lowest set bit in this number's absolute value.
+ Gets the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
 * `static EInteger getOne()`<br>
  Gets the number 1 as an arbitrary-precision integer.
 * `boolean GetSignedBit​(int index) "Forms of numbers" `<br>
  Returns whether a bit is set in the two's-complement form (see "Forms of numbers" ) of this object' s value.
+* `boolean GetSignedBit​(EInteger bigIndex) "Forms of numbers" `<br>
+ Returns whether a bit is set in the two's-complement form (see "Forms of numbers" ) of this object' s value.
 * `int GetSignedBitLength()`<br>
- Finds the minimum number of bits needed to represent this object's value, except for its sign.
+ Deprecated.
+This method may overflow.
+ This method may overflow.
 * `EInteger GetSignedBitLengthAsEInteger()`<br>
  Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of an arbitrary-precision integer.